-The third of these will be on the topic of Transporting goods to the UK by road for Spanish companies and for this session we shall be joined by senior guest speakers from the Department for Transport.
+This webinar will be on the topic of Transporting Goods to the UK by Road for Spanish companies and for this session we shall be joined by senior guest speakers from the Department for Transport.
 This Government department is responsible for the English transport network and a limited number of transport matters in Scotland, Wales and Northern Ireland that have not been devolved.

 The guest speakers will be addressing the following topics:

 – Market access rights for hauliers & passenger transport operators under the EU-UK Trade & Cooperation Agreement

 – The Check an HGV service/applying for a Kent Access Permit (KAP)

 The discussion will be followed by a Q&A with the keynote speakers.
 We therefore invite delegates to join the webinar with pre-prepared questions about the topic.